hishambhatti/periodic-pairs/README.md

 I graduated from UW a few months ago never having taken a frontend course or exploring frontend development in any capacity.
 However, I have always been interested in frontend as its the key to unlocking amazing user experiences.

 I followed a tutorial to learn HTML, CSS, and Javascript.
 To put these skills to use, I created this game!
-Yes, everything in this was raw frontend.
+Yes, everything in this was **raw frontend**.
 No frameworks, no libraries.

 ## Instructions